 One simple way to give your e-learning course both a nice visual touch and a personal feel is to include a background photo.
-The problem with background photos is that they can be loud and distracting, and it can be difficult to read on-screen text when it’s over top of photos.
-For these reasons, you might be hesitant to use background photos in your own project designs.
+However, background photos can be loud and distracting, and it can be difficult to read on-screen text when it’s on top of photos.
+Take this slide, for example:

-In this post, I’m going to be share with you how you can easily create three different background looks by doing simple edits to a photo directly in Storyline.
+In this post, I will share with you how you can easily create three different background looks with the same image by doing simple edits directly in Storyline 360.

 Fade Your Background Photo

-Those are three super-simple background looks that you can easily create yourself in a few steps by editing your photos in Storyline.
+So there you have it—three super-simple background looks that you can easily create in a few steps by editing your photos in Storyline 360.
 Got any tips or tricks of your own for editing background photos?
 Share them in the comments.
-Don't forget to follow us on Twitter for more e-learning tips, tricks, and advice every day.

-Want to try something you learned here, but don't have Articulate software?
-Download a free trial, and come back to E-learning Heroes regularly for more helpful advice on everything related to e-learning.
+Want to try something you learned here, but don't have Articulate 360?
+Start a 60-day free trial, And be sure to come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any comments, please share them below.